RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD957XMUF/README.md

 The community reviewing process is still ongoing for MFD and Watchdog portions.

-Latst set of patches are [version 7](https://lore.kernel.org/lkml/cover.1611324968.git.matti.vaittinen@fi.rohmeurope.com/) This patch set adds also support for receiving warning when regulator voltages go under/over limit or if IC temperature increases beynd a limit.
+Latst set of patches are [version 7](https://lore.kernel.org/lkml/cover.1611324968.git.matti.vaittinen@fi.rohmeurope.com/) This patch set adds also support (BD9576 only) for receiving warning when regulator voltages go under/over limit or if IC temperature increases beynd a limit.
 User-specific software can then initiate recovery actions before problem gets worse and BD9576 initiates a shutdown to prevent permanent damage.